 Human and Animal Damage

 Unfortunately, it’s very easy for us (and our pets) to damage lawns.
-Some common causes of brown spots include:
+Some common causes of brown spots on lawns include:

 Dull Mower: Dull mower blades tear your grass, causing damage and gradual death to the grass.